monkstone/cf3ruby/README.md

 # cf3ruby

-*This is forked version of [monkstone/cf3ruby](https://github.com/monkstone/cf3ruby).
-Updated to be compatible with ruby 2.4, JRubyArt 1.4.4 (newer version of ruby-processing), and Processing 3+.*
+Now updated to be compatible with ruby 2.4, JRubyArt 1.4.4 (newer version of ruby-processing), and Processing 3+.*

 **context-free DSL for ruby-2.4 and CF3 syntax**

-Very much derived from [context-free.rb](https://github.com/jashkenas/context_free) by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 1.9 / 2.0 syntax.
-Tested as working with the current and much earlier rubygems releases of ruby-processing (2.4.3 and 1.0.11).
+Very much derived from [context-free.rb](https://github.com/jashkenas/context_free) by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 2.3 syntax.
+NB this version will not work with original ruby-processing.

 ## Installation